SMB116/SMB116.GITHUB.IO/index.md

 ---
 "A good education is the foundation for a better future." - U.S. Senator Elizabeth Warren of Massachusetts

 In this Tableau project, I bring this quote to life by diving into the Massachusetts education system.
 Through captivating data analysis and visualization, I uncover insights on top-performing elementary math schools, struggling high schools, and the impact of class size on college attendance.
-It's a journey that reveals both impressive achievements and pressing concerns, highlighting the transformative power of education.
+The journey begins with sourcing data from the Massachusetts Department of Education's official website for 2017, utilizing Excel for cleaning, Tableau for visualization, and PowerPoint to spotlight the transformative power of education.

 ---